Travelling with a Family Tips

 Phones Do not comment on screen time usage.
 They are grown ups and can use their phones as much as they like.
 I was going to say don't feel obliged to foot the bill for extra 4G data when travelling in remote areas, but who am I kidding, just pay the bill!

-Reminisce Presumably if you are travelling with grown up kids it is because holiday experiences have been fun in the past.
+Reminisce Presumably if you are travelling with grown up kids it is because holiday experiences and family travel have been fun in the past.
 Take a trip down memory lane and reminisce about the good times you've had together.